Tashihiki/action-deck/README.md

 ### Finding a Command ID

-Open the command palette (`Ctrl/Cmd + P`), find the command you want, then check its ID in **Settings → ActionDeck → Command ID** field — the autocomplete suggest will help you find it by name.
+You don't need to memorize Command IDs.
+In **Settings → ActionDeck**, simply start typing the name of the command in the Command ID field.
+The autocomplete feature will help you find and select the correct ID.

 ### Grouping buttons